Book a Room at Blervie House

 Closer to us take a trip into Elgin where you have the stunning historic ruin of Elgin Cathedral that replaced Spynie Palace in 1224 a truly a magnificent building.
 Opposite the Cathedral you have Johnstons of Elgin – a Scottish institution producing today the best Cashmere and Woollens using a mill established 200 years ago still worked by the same generations of families.
 Book the free Mill Tour and take a step back in time.
 Less historical but highly recommended is both the shop and the café!
 Another recommended woollen mill is Knockando Woolmill – established as the local mill for farmers in 1784 the mill has excellent examples of housing and living standards for people in the Highlands during that time period.

 Stepping further back in time we have many Pictish sites – not least of which is Sueno’s Stone in Forres which has been standing there since between 800AD – 900AD.
 Legend has it that Macbeth’s three witches are imprisoned within the Stone.
 On the subject of witches check out the Witches Stone marking the grave of one of the 3 witches rolled down Cluny Hill in spiked barrels, the barrel and its contents were then set alight.

-Summer visitors check out which Highland Games are on during your stay – the origins of these games go back to 1314 and beyond as a way of conditioning the troops for battle – no are battles involved now but they are very competitive.
+Summer visitors should check out which Highland Games are on during your stay – the origins of these games go back to 1314 and beyond as a way of conditioning the troops for battle – no battles are involved now but they are very competitive.